 Special thanks to Grant Waters for information provided.

-FOUND A MENTION about how Annie’s close friend, Susan, shared a studio with a very young Francis Dodd in 1895.
+FOUND A MENTION about how Annie’s close friend, Isabel, shared a studio with a very young Francis Dodd in 1895.
 The information comes from Men and Memories by William Rothenstein (artist and general commentator on the arts), Tudor Publishing Company, New York, 1920:

 … Francis Dodd … shared a studio with another Manchester painter, Miss Dacre.
 His work was most promising, especially his pastels of Manchester people and street-scenes.
 Nevertheless, he could scarce earn a living.
 But when a few years later he moved to London, he did not have long to wait for success.